sumup-oss/circuit-ui/.github/CONTRIBUTING.md

    in the original deprecation issue.
 3. **Add a notice to the docs and to the code.** Introduce the deprecation warning in a minor release.
-Change the status badge on the component page to "Deprecated" and add a `console.log(`ComponentName is deprecated and will be removed in version X.0.0`)` to the `render()` function of the component, or generally on the first run of an instance of a component or feature.
+Change the status badge on the component page to "Deprecated" and add a `console.warn(`ComponentName is deprecated and will be removed in version X.0.0`)` to the `render()` function of the component, or generally on the first run of an instance of a component or feature.
 4. **Wait for the deadline.** You may still need to fix critical bugs during the